Core Curriculum for Interventional Physicians: ADVANCED LUMBAR

 See why Dr. Felix Diehn, a neuroradiologist from the Mayo Clinic, is ready when the epidural gods are not smiling upon his initial plan, in a clip from the “Using MRI to Plan Transforaminal Epidural Steroid Injection” module.

-The SIS Core Curriculum for Interventional Physicians: Advanced Lumbar online CME credit course provides SIS members* with exclusive access to detailed modules on:
+The IPSIS Core Curriculum for Interventional Physicians: Advanced Lumbar online CME credit course provides IPSIS members* with exclusive access to detailed modules on:

 • Advanced Lumbar Anatomy: Using MRI to Plan Transforaminal Epidural Steroid Injections